Jb-1998/BookAppReader/README.md

 After you've installed all the necessary requirements, you can now install npm packages.
 Please refer to it's documentation. [npm documentation](https://docs.npmjs.com/downloading-and-installing-packages-locally).

-Use `npm install` from your terminal to install all necessary node modules required for build process.
+Use `yarn install` from your terminal to install all necessary node modules required for build process.

 ### Available Scripts